mjaschen/phpgeo/README.md

 ## Requirements

-Minimum required PHP version is 7.3. *phpgeo* fully supports PHP 8.
+Minimum required PHP version is 7.3. *phpgeo* fully supports PHP 8 and is tested up to PHP 8.2.

 The 3.x releases require PHP >= 7.2 but don't get feature updates any longer.
 Bugfixes will be backported.